 What Do We Mean By “Matchmaking”

-Fundamentally, Marvel Snap is a ranked game (at least for now, non-ranked gameplay is coming according to the Development Roadmap!) – Matchmaking refers to the process of how the game finds you an appropriate opponent in this ranked environment.
+Matchmaking refers to the process of how the game finds you an appropriate opponent to play against.
+This applies to all game modes in Marvel Snap.
 The game doesn’t want you to be playing against unfair opponents, or accidentally creating an unpleasant play experience, and so it uses a variety of factors explained below to find the most suitable competitor to play against in a reasonable amount of time.

 What Facts Do We Know About Matchmaking

 The following statements are currently believed to be facts at time of writing.
 Where possible, we have confirmed this information with Teachers, Moderators and Development Team members inside the Official Marvel Snap Discord and provided a screenshot below:

 – Matchmaking is Regional only, with the intention to evolve this to Global Matchmaking soon

 Unsurprisingly, matchmaking is tied to regions in order to keep animations smooth, the game flowing, and create less stress on the game in it’s early stages.
 The devs managed to add global matchmaking to private battle mode matches, but have not been able to apply this feature to the full game yet.

 This explains why you’ll see the same players on the ladder more regularly than you might imagine, or why you may play more bots at certain times of the day.
 Global matchmaking is currently in development and will follow once Second Dinner are sure that no major issues will be caused by it.

 – Matchmaking is determined by three different factors: MMR (Match Making Rating), Collector Level, and Rank on the ladder.